Ruebled/Path_Finder/README.md

 # Path_Finder
 A CPP Console application that uses ftxui, it search the path between two points using diferent algoritms and show it in real time.
+## Note
+I know it's full of issues and not following any coding guidelines, but ideas for improvement are appreciated.

 Project using the [FTXUI library](https://github.com/ArthurSonzogni/ftxui)